-While some African presidents don’t have a bachelor’s degree or even high school certificate, the leaders on this list have attained higher education.
-Among the current leaders of the 54 sovereign nation just thirteen of them are known to have master’s degree.
+While some African presidents don’t have a bachelor’s degree or even a high school certificate, the leaders on this list have attained higher education.
+Among the current leaders of the 54 sovereign nations just thirteen of them are known to have master’s degree.

 We look at the 13 most educated African presidents:

 Education: Master’s degree in Technical Education (M.S.), Bachelor of Technology (B.Tech.)

 Hassan Sheikh Mohamud is the President of Somalia.
 He frequented primary and secondary schools in his hometown Jalalaqsi.
 He earned an undergraduate diploma in technology at the Somali National University and a master’s degree in technology at the Bhopal University in India.

 Education: Master of Arts in International Affairs (M.A.I.A.), Bachelor of Arts (B.A.)

 Hage Gottfried Geingob is the President of Namibia.
 He received his early education at Otavi under the Bantu Education System.
 He enrolled at the Augustineum in 1958.
 He joined the Temple University in Philadelphia in the year 1964 on a scholarship.
 He earned a BA degree at the Fordham University in New York and an MA degree in International Relations at the Graduate Faculty of The New School in New York.

 11) Jorge Carlos Fonseca (Cape Verde)